shardeum/shardeum/LLMNOTES_multisig_tests_summary.md

 ```

 ## Test Results:
-All 34 tests are now passing, providing comprehensive coverage of the validateConfigChange component's functionality.
+All 34 tests are now passing, providing comprehensive coverage of the validate.ts component's functionality.

 ## Test Improvements:
-- Added tests for all exported functions in the validateConfigChange module
+- Added tests for all exported functions in the validate.ts module
 - Improved mocking of dependencies like comparePropertiesTypes
 - Added edge cases testing for input validation and error handling
 - Enhanced coverage of security validation logic

-## File Rename:
+## File Rename and Relocation:
-The original file `src/setup/multisigKeyValidator.ts` has been renamed to `src/setup/validateConfigChange.ts` to better reflect its primary purpose.
+The original file `src/setup/multisigKeyValidator.ts` has been renamed and relocated to `src/tx/changeConfig/validate.ts` to better reflect its primary purpose and to organize it within the transaction hierarchy.
 All imports and documentation references have been updated accordingly.